erizov/Professor/semester_11/lecture_71_cicd_advanced/parallel_pipelines/school.en.md

 ## Simple Explanation

-Parallel Pipelines is an algorithm used to solve specific problems in computer science.
+Parallel Pipelines is an algorithm for solving specific problems in computer science.
+It performs a sequence of steps to process data and obtain results.

 ## Where It's Used

-- applying parallel pipelines to solve specific tasks in parallel;
-- using parallel pipelines in production systems for pipelines;
-- integrating parallel pipelines into data pipelines for process automation;
+- solving practical programming problems;
+- optimizing application and system performance;
+- processing and analyzing data;
+- automating processes in various fields;

 ## Example

-Specific example of parallel pipelines:
+Consider a specific example of how parallel pipelines works:

-1. Data preparation: input data for parallel pipelines (specific format and structure)
+1. Data preparation: [specific input data]
-2. Algorithm application: sequence of steps of parallel pipelines to process data
+2. Algorithm application: [specific steps]
-3. Result: specific result of algorithm work with interpretation
+3. Result: [specific result]

+The algorithm performs operations sequentially, processing data according to specific rules.

 ## Self-Check Questions